 that Jun Matias handles

-( credits goes to the phr.com.ph for the image)
+( credits goes to phr.com.ph for the image)

-Personally, I am not that regretful of that missed opportunity.
-I may not be young, but given the chance I can still attend theater workshops.
-As for us having a connection, he is a Facebook friend and I did send him a message about what happened many summers ago.
-It is also true that we are related, on my grandmother's side, as told by my aunt and my mom .
-Strange, though that meeting him was like the gift of writing or any other God given gift for that matter.
-One can set it aside, forget it even, until an incident or a person perhaps sent from Above, will point out that gifts were given so they can be harnessed, and shared so people can learn, be inspired and perhaps realize that they too have gifts lurking within, waiting to come out.
-Meeting him finally, was like finding my creative voice, which somehow, found its way home.
+Funny it took decades for us to meet.
+I did not plan nor envisioned it will happen but somehow fate did find its way.
+Before I could not help but ponder the meaning behind all these but now I know.Though I am not regretful of that missed opportunity because of my age but given the chance I can still attend theater workshops.
+As for us having a connection, he is a facebook friend and I did send him a message about what happened many summers ago.
+It is also true that we are related on my grandmother's side as told by my aunt and my mom.
+Strange though that meeting him was like the gift of writing or any other God given gift for that matter.
+One can set it aside, forget it even until an incident or a person perhaps sent from Above will point out that gifts were given so they can be harnessed, and shared so people can learn, be inspired and perhaps realize that they too have gifts lurking within, waiting to come out.
+Meeting him finally, was like finding my creative voice, which somehow found its way home.